 Searching for grants and fellowships

-Pivot includes scholarships, fellowships, travel grants, dissertation funding, and more.
+SPIN includes more than 40,000 funding opportunities from public and private sponsors.
 It can be your one-stop place to search for opportunities; however, if you want to try something else, consider one of the following:

 CARAT: Database at Harvard of opportunities for undergraduate and graduate students.

 ProFellow: Database and blog with information on professional and academic fellowships in a variety of fields.
 Free subscription is required.
 The blog includes stories and tips from successful fellows.

 Foundation Center: Foundation Grants to Individuals Online: Requires a subscription or access to a Foundation Center library or Funding Information Network location.
 The Fargo Public Library is in this network, and you can access the Foundation Directory at their three locations.